Carl F. W. Borgward: Biography

-In 1949 Borgward had presented the large Hansa sedan, which was the first European car with a pontoon body.
+In 1949 Borgward had presented the large Hansa sedan, which was the first post war German car with a pontoon body.
 He had taken ideas from American magazines, which he read when under detention.

 The largest success came in 1954 with the Borgward Isabella.
 The Borgwards met the spirit of the time: the German customers wished for American-type styling and chrome decoration with European compact dimensions.
 Borgward participated in detail in the design of all the car models.

 Increased competition on the segment of mid-sized cars, and the broad and uneconomical range of models, as well as poor financial and tactical choices by management, led the company into crisis at the end of the 1950s.
 The new model Borgward-Lloyd Arabella should have eased the difficulties, but was handicapped by quality problems.

 In 1961, Borgward underwent one of the most spectacular bankruptcies in the history of Germany.
 The company went to the Land of Bremen, which had it liquidated, and part of the factory went to Hanomag.
 Years after the bankruptcy was closed, it came out that it had not been reasonable: All debts had been paid to the last cent.

 Carl Borgward died of a heart attack at the age 72 on 28 July 1963.

 His life work might continue: 50 years after closing, his grandson, Christian Borgward, together with his partner Karlheinz L. Knöss and with assistance from Chinese investors unveiled the company's first new car in over 40 years, the BX7 at the 2015 International Motor Show in Frankfurt.